 There may be times that you will not be able to feed your fish, like traveling and hospitalizing.
 And you may think that how will your fish going to survive in those situations.
-Luckily, they can go without food for long time.
+Luckily, they can go without food for a long time.

 Best Black Skirt Tetra food?

 As we said before, Black Skirt Tetra will eat pretty much anything you feed, including pellets and flakes.
 But, as they are carnivore fish, they need higher Protein, which means meat-based food.
-Below is a list of the food I normally used to fed my Black Skirt Tetras.
+Below is a list of the food I normally used to feed my Black Skirt Tetras.